 Creative entrepreneurs are on the personal growth fast track, because if we don’t keep adapting to the ever changing conditions, back to that office job it is.
 (There’s nothing quite like the threat of going back to a day job to kick us into high gear!)

-These changes can be on a personal level: how you communicate with others and express your needs, how you manage your health and energy, how you use your leisure time, how you deal with disappointments...
+These changes can be on a personal level: how you communicate with others and express your needs, how you maintain health and energy, how you use your leisure time, how you deal with disappointments...

-They can also be very practical: the systems you use that support you in doing your best work (which is what my conference talk is all about), the software you use, the help you hire, your brand strategy, your marketing strategy, your pricing...
+They can also be very practical: the systems you use that support you in doing your best work (which is what my conference talk on design revisions is all about), the software you use, the help you hire, your brand strategy, your marketing strategy, your pricing...

 “Good ideas” won’t get you far (or anywhere, really)